wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 When the new hardware has been installed with Edge Data Store, the new system will have a default configuration.

-1. Stop the Edge Data Store service using the following command:
+1. From a terminal window, stop the Edge Data Store service using the following command:

 	  ```
 	  sudo systemctl stop osisoft.edgedatastore